 Now the most important piece of making money with Enviralizer is promoting it and/or using it’s strategies to promote something else and this is where we get into the main training area:

 There are 3 parts to this place.
 The first is the Enviralizer Facebook marketing guide which composed of several pieces:

 4. There is also a WordPress website video guide where you’re shown how to set up your own site.
-There is also a promotion here for some sort of free site and hosting program offered for a fairly cheap price, but I personally wouldn’t bother with it since there are much more cost effective ways to build websites.
+There is also a promotion here for some sort of free site and hosting program offered for a fairly cheap price, but I personally wouldn’t bother with it since there are much more cost effective ways to build your own website.

-Hold on a second, is this a pyramid scheme?
+Hold on a second, is Enviralizer a pyramid scheme?

 This question also came up when I first looked into Enviralizer.
 So is it?
-No. And that’s because the amount of information you get for $25 satisfies that what this program gives you is a fair trade for your price.
-If the cost of this training was in the $100’s or $1,000’s, I would have definitely though different.
+No. And that’s because the value of information you get for $25 satisfies that what this program gives you is a fair trade for your price.
+If the cost of this training was in the $100’s or $1,000’s, I would have definitely thought different.